The best way to survive, nay, thrive during torture is to get off on it (we mean the victim, not the audience).

-This is a common theme with Etrigan.
+- This is a common theme with Etrigan.
 Being a demon, he is a natural masochist.
-Not only does he enjoy pain, it makes him physically stronger and more powerful.
+Not only does he enjoy pain, but it also makes him physically stronger and more powerful.

-A nameless alien in Nemesis the Warlock is in the hands of an inexperienced torturer, while his supervisor comes along.
+- A nameless alien is in the hands of an inexperienced torturer, while his supervisor comes along.
 The alien sympathetically agrees with the criticism the supervisor gives, and while the torturer is soon busy receiving an earful from the supervisor, the alien says it'll torture itself if they won't do it.

 Umbridge: I believe you are inappropriately dressed for your detention today.

 Harveste *cough* Harry *cough*: Am I?
 Did I need my own manacles?
 Should I go get them?

 The dark red writing glowed wetly for a second before disappearing and slicing itself into the back of the abomination's hand.
 He gasped.